 The structure plan is divided into three precincts being 'perimeter dwelling precinct', 'internal dwelling precinct' and 'grouped dwelling precinct'.
-Tables outlining the structure plan provisions, the current equivalent R-Code and, where relevant, Residential Development Local Panning Policy (RDLPP) provisions for each of the precincts are included as Attachment 4 to this Report.
+Tables outlining the structure plan provisions, the current equivalent R-Code and, where relevant, Residential Development Local Panning Policy (RDLPP) provisions for each of the precincts are included as Attachment 4 to Report CJ087-07/20.